 Often, when travelling around the country (or even the world) the mention of Alberta conjures up images of the oil sands, an area of Northern Alberta, centered around Fort McMurray and home to some of the largest oil deposits on the globe.
-It is these oil sands that have provided Alberta with its worldwide reputation as an energy superstar.
-Oil is a major part of Alberta’s economy, and has been since the 1970s; however, oil is not the only type of energy being produced in large quantities in Alberta.
+It is these oil sands that have provided Alberta with its worldwide reputation as a major player in the energy industry and a climate change pariah.
+Oil has been a major part of Alberta’s economy, and has been since the 1970s; however, oil is not the only type of energy being produced in large quantities in Alberta.
 Climate change, technological innovation, and policy changes have also increased the demand for renewable resources to supply our heat, electricity, and other energy needs.

 Natural Resources Canada, “Energy” (29 June 2016) Government of Canada online: https://www.nrcan.gc.ca/energy.

 Natural Resources Canada, “Energy and the economy” (August 2019) Government of Canada online: https://www.nrcan.gc.ca/science-data/data-analysis/energy-data-analysis/energy-facts/energy-and-economy/20062.